it-at-m/digiwf-project/content/resources/documentation/concept/eventbustopics.md

 dwf-cocreation-deploy-<ENV>
 ```

-After every deployment the digiwf-engine sends a deployment status event to the `dwf-cocreation-deploy-<ENV>` topic.
+After every deployment the digiwf-engine sends a deployment status event to the `dwf-cocreation-deploy-<ENV>` topic that informs subscribes of the topic about the success or failure of the deployment.